 Academic assessment and placement

 There are three different ways we determine placement into the correct English and math courses.
-They are: (1) ACT scores, (2) High School GPA, and (3) ACCUPLACER, which is a placement test.
+They are: (1) ACT scores, (2) High School GPA, and (3) ACCUPLACER or Next Generation, which is a placement test.

 English: